mistakes-consortium/simulderp/PROTOCOL.md

 <A name="toc3-24" title="slave-ready" />
 ### slave-ready

 No special args.
 Should be sent every 5 seconds at least, to let the master know everyone is ready.
+This means that the slave is ready to recieve commands, and has nothing to do with the user's willingness to play the file immediately, or any file presence.

 <A name="toc3-29" title="slave-exit" />
 ### slave-exit